trueos/pcbsd/src-qt5/docs/preinstall.rst

 .. figure:: images/vbox10.png

 Double-click the word "Empty", which represents your DVD reader.
-If you wish to access the PC-BSD® installer from your DVD reader, double-check that the
+If you wish to access the TrueOS® installer from your DVD reader, double-check that the
 "Slot" is pointing to the correct location (e.g. "IDE Secondary Master") and use the drop-down menu to change it if the location is incorrect.
 Click the
 "CD/DVD Device" drop-down menu to change it from empty to the "Host Drive" value.

 If you prefer to use an ISO that is stored on your hard disk, click the DVD icon then "Choose a virtual CD/DVD disk file" to open a browser menu where you can navigate to the location of the ISO.
 Highlight the desired ISO and click "Open".
 The name of the ISO will now appear in the "Storage Tree" section.

-You are now ready to install PC-BSD® into your virtual machine.
+You are now ready to install TrueOS® into your virtual machine.
 Simply highlight the virtual machine and click on the green "Start" icon.
 A window will open indicating that the virtual machine is starting.
 If you have a DVD inserted, you should hear it spin and it should start to boot into the installation program.
 If it does not or if you are using an ISO stored on the hard disk, press "F12" to select the boot device when you see the message to do so, then press "c" to boot from CD-ROM.
-You can then proceed through the installation as described in :ref:`Installing PC-BSD®`.
+You can then proceed through the installation as described in :ref:`Installing TrueOS®`.

 .. index:: virtualization
 .. _Using the Downloadable VirtualBox or VMWare Disk: